 Makeup wipes are a godsend when you are too lazy/tired/tipsy to wash your face, but they are also super wasteful.
 There are endless products on the market that act as both a makeup remover and cleanser, so why not reach for those instead of creating trash?
 Products like cleansing balms, oils, and milks are excellent makeup removers and can be suitable for all skin types.
 However, even the strongest among them often require a second cleanse.
-Alexa Hernandez, makeup artist with Forward Artists, loves to combine cleansing balms with other cleansers for squeaky-clean skin.
+Alexa Hernandez, the makeup artist with Forward Artists, loves to combine cleansing balms with other cleansers for squeaky-clean skin.
 “I prefer to use a cleansing balm as part of a two-step cleanse,” she says.
 “I will usually follow up with my regular cleanser in order to deep clean.”

 Pretty much every beauty tool that is typically made from plastic is now available in bamboo equivalent.
 It is a natural, biodegradable material.
 Results of a 2017 study led by UC Santa Barbara industrial ecologist Roland Geyer states that a measly 9 percent of plastic is recycled in the United States, which means that the majority of packaging created will end up in a landfill or our oceans.
 Bamboo beauty tools like toothbrushes, hairbrushes, combs and even cotton swabs are an excellent alternative to plastic and are typically just as affordable.

 Now that you have your bamboo toothbrush, you are ready to approach the rest of your dental routine with an eco-friendly mindset.
 Try purchasing mouthwash in glass bottles that can either be reused or properly recycled.
 You could also buy mouthwash in tablet form that will dissolve when dropped in water.
 Single-use flossers should also be avoided; instead, look for compostable nylon and plastic-free floss and refillable glass containers.
 Oh, and turn the water off while you’re brushing!